You can help local teens by mentoring and ‘stepping’

 Dreams of public service for these three young ladies.
 Dreams, they hope, won’t be derailed by nightmares.

-“People just get shot, and don’t even have to do nothing,” said Shanique Maven, of Norfolk.
+“People just get shot, and don’t even have to do nothing,” said Shanique Mabine, of Norfolk.

 “Does that scare you,” I asked.
 “Yes!” she said.